HEERF Student Emergency Aid Application Frequently Asked Questions (FAQ

 The U.S. Department of Education has provided Higher Education Emergency Relief Fund (HEERF) grants to colleges and universities to address student financial needs and defray institutional expenses resulting from the COVID-19 pandemic.
 Part of these funds are designated for Student Emergency Aid to ensure students are able to continue their education despite the economic impacts of the pandemic.

-Students who are completely enrolled in Fall 2021 classes, except personal enrichment or community education classes, are eligible to apply for funds through the online Student Emergency Aid application.
+Students who are completely enrolled in Spring 2022 classes, except personal enrichment or community education classes, are eligible to apply for funds through the online Student Emergency Aid application.
 Students who receive other support, such as financial aid, grants, scholarships, or Hawks Care resources, are eligible to apply.
 We encourage all students to apply for emergency aid if they have financial need.

 To receive funding, students must complete and submit the HEERF Student Emergency Aid application.